rhdunn/reecedunn.co.uk/schema/2013/iana.md

   - {'label':    'Variant',
      'comment':  'A specific form of the given language, region and script.', 'subclass': '#Subtag'}
+properties:
+  - {'label':   'added',
+     'comment': 'The date at which the subtag was added.'}
+  - {'label':   'comments',
+     'comment': 'Notes about the subtag.'}
+  - {'label':   'deprecated',
+     'comment': 'The date at which the subtag was deprecated.'}
+  - {'label':   'label',
+     'comment': 'The name of the subtag.'}
+  - {'label':   'macrolanguage',
+     'comment': 'The associated parent language.'}
+  - {'label':   'prefix',
+     'comment': 'The subtag occurring before this subtag.'}
+  - {'label':   'preferred-value',
+     'comment': 'The value that should be used instead of this subtag.'}
+  - {'label':   'supress-script',
+     'comment': 'The default script for the subtag.'}
 ---

+# Overview

 The [IANA Language Subtag Registry](http://www.iana.org/assignments/language-subtag-registry) defines the language, region, script and variant codes used in